 t: +44 (0)1566 777 635 | email us

-The traditional 5-ply Guernsey yarn was named for the Channel Islands but was spun in coastal areas all around the UK and then knitted into warm working wear for sea-faring and (we have no doubt) farming and mining people.
+The traditional 5-ply Guernsey yarn was named for the Channel Islands but was spun from local wool in coastal areas all around the UK and Northern Europe.
+It was then knitted into warm working wear for sea-faring and (we have no doubt) farming and mining people.
 Also of course we get 'Gansey' and 'Jersey' from the same creative roots.

 The 5-ply construction makes a yarn which locks together well to make a garment wind-proof.
 The worsted spinning creates a crisp and lean yarn with excellent stitch definition for fancy textured designs but also helps soften the handle of the local wool whatever breed it is from.
-They are supplied in 50g balls, as described on the Details tab on each individual product page.
-Linking land and sea, the colours are rich or dark peats or metallic bronze, foamy cream and pewter, with the navy, olive and oxblood red to reflect sea, shore and rocks.
+The yarn is supplied in 50g balls, as described on the Details tab on each individual product page.
+Linking land and sea, the natural colours are dark peat, foamy cream and pewter, along with rich dyed shades to reflect sea, shore and rocks.

 Normally each 50 gram ball of Guernsey yarn will be around 116 metres (121 yards) long, but this varies from breed to breed, so to be on the safe side you should work on plus or minus 10%.
 See our information sheets and download the one on ball yardages and remember that this densely twisted worsted spun yarn is not elastic so will go less far than a woollen spun yarn, and it's worth getting a couple of balls extra for a pullover project, to be on the safe side and match the batch numbers.